Hansry/DenseSLAM-Global-Consistency-h/README.md

 # DenseSLAM: Simultaneous Localization and Mapping for sparse and dense maps generation.

 This is a dense SLAM system written in C++.
-It builds on [InfiniTAM](https://github.com/victorprad/InfiniTAM).
-Using the odometry from ORBSLAM2, this system generates the dense map form InfiniTAM.
+It builds on volumetric fusion similar to [InfiniTAM](https://github.com/victorprad/InfiniTAM), which use voxel hashing for map storage).
+This system uses the odometry from ORBSLAM2 and generates the dense map simultaneously.

 The source code is [hosted on GitHub](https://github.com/Hansry/DenseSLAM-Global-Consistency-h).

-## Related Repositories

- * [My InfiniTAM fork](https://github.com/Hansry/InfiniTAM-Global-Consistency-h), which is used by this system for dense map reconstruction (via volumetric fusion, using voxel hashing for map storage).

 ## Building and Running DenseSLAM